arlogn/diaspora-notifications-desklet/README.md

-# diaspora-notifications-desklet
+# diaspora* notifications desklet
-Cinnamon desklet to display a counter of unread notifications on diaspora*
+Cinnamon desklet to display a counter of unread diaspora* notifications.